Unless you really need permanent life insurance coverage, the conventional wisdom is to "buy term and invest the rest."

 Some critics charge that hefty fees counter the upsides of permanent life policies.
 But Blatt says mutual funds have hidden fees.
 You have to look at the average fees over the life of the contract, he says.

-Still, Nehring says, remember the primary purpose of life insurance -- to protect your loved ones in case you die.
+Still, Nehring says, remember life insurance's primary purpose -- to protect your loved ones in case you die.

 "I tend to be old-fashioned when it comes to insurance," he says.
 "It's said that term policies are recommended and permanent policies are sold."